 “The Department of Justice has jurisdiction over willful violations of our campaign finance laws, and we would hope that, at a minimum, they would appoint a special counsel to monitor compliance with the law given the kind of flagrant flouting of the law we’ve already seen this cycle,” Spaulding told Truthout.

-Earlier this year, the DOJ announced its first criminal prosecution for a violation of federal laws prohibiting PACs from coordinating their activities with political campaigns they support.
-Former Republican political operative and political consultant Tyler Harber was sentenced to two years in prison for creating a Super PAC and arranging for it to buy $325,000 in ads to help a congressional campaign.
-Spaulding hopes the DOJ will take on more cases like this, especially if the IRS abdicates its duty to enforce tax law in the 2016 cycle.
+Earlier this year, the Justice Department announced its first criminal prosecution for a violation of federal laws prohibiting PACs from coordinating their activities with political campaigns they support.
+Former Republican political operative and political consultant Tyler Harber was sentenced to two years in prison for creating a super PAC and arranging for it to buy $325,000 in ads to help a congressional campaign.
+Spaulding hopes the Justice Department will take on more cases like this, especially if the IRS abdicates its duty to enforce tax law in the 2016 cycle.

 According to a ProPublica investigation , the IRS division responsible for tax-exempt organizations, including social welfare nonprofits, has long been plagued by mismanagement, financial constraints and an unwillingness to determine clear rules for nonprofits.
 Former analysts and tax lawyers told ProPublica that the former system of checks and balances that had been place at the division disappeared when the agency restructured in 1998.
 As campaign spending by social welfare nonprofits skyrocketed after the 2010 Citizens United decision, numerous requests for the agency to clarify the rules for such groups went completely unanswered by the IRS.

 “We need to continue the conversation [regarding the new draft rules for nonprofits], but at the same time, we just can’t see the IRS get intimidated with threats from political actors and bullying from deep-pocketed donors who refuse to step out of the shadows,” Spaulding told Truthout.
 “Apparently it’s going to get worse before it gets better.”